How to take your dog out to eat

-You know it’s summer in Dayton when you see people taking advantage of the warmer weather and eating on restaurant patios.
+You know it’s summer when you see people taking advantage of the warmer weather and eating on restaurant patios.

 With their dogs.